stlab/libraries/_posts/2020-12-01-forest-introduction.md

 ## Forest Traversal

-### Fullorder
+### Full order

-The traversal behavior of `stlab::forest<T>::iterator` is always fullorder.
+The traversal behavior of `stlab::forest<T>::iterator` is always full order.
 This means every node is visited twice: first, right before any of its children are visited (on the leading edge), and then again after the last child is visited (on the trailing edge).
 This behavior is recursive, and results in a depth-first traversal of the forest:

 <img class='svg-img' src='{{site.baseurl}}/images/forest-introduction/svg/fullorder_one.svg'/>